 No Pantone Color of the Year goes totally uncriticized, and some (Radiant Orchid) get it worse than others (Honeysuckle), but we've got an inkling that the Internet feeling-havers out there are going to take particular issue with 2016's picks, Rose Quartz and Serenity, for their infantile affiliations.

-They're undeniably gender binary—and inarguably pastel—but to quarantine them to nursery and playroom palettes would be a gross underestimation of these two on-the-rise hues.
+They're undeniably gender binary, and inarguably pastel, but to quarantine them to nursery and play room palettes would be a gross underestimation of these two on-the-rise hues.
 Rose quartz is soft and powdery, but it's hardly just a blush.
-And Serenity, while goofily named, is closer to periwinkle or cornflower (both poised for a comeback) than a traditional boy's-room blue.
+And Serenity, while goofily named, is closer to periwinkle or cornflower (both poised for a comeback) than a traditional boy's room blue.
 Perhaps the best thing about the duo is that in combination, they hit on one of our favorite chromatic trends that's just breaking big: the new '80s pastels.

-Need some more convincing?
+Require some more convincing?
 Scroll down to see how to pair up the trending colors in rooms that are far from juvenile.